asjadnaqvi/stata-delaunay-voronoi/README.md

 ## Install the package

-Please install and replace the package as follows:
+Please install or update the package as follows:

 SSC (**v1.2**)